sheldrake/PM/handbook/getting-started.md

 ## Onboarding Checklist

 - [ ] Read this Handbook
-- [ ] Introduce yourself around
+- [ ] Introduce yourself around the office
 - [ ] Review responsabilities and expectations
 - [ ] Review our team's calendar (meetings, events, etc)
-- [ ] Review your schedule and default working hours your colleagues
+- [ ] Review your schedule and default working hours with your colleagues
 - [ ] Review the office practices with your colleagues
-- [ ] You **MUST HAVE** a hardware token to identify yourself online
+- [ ] You **MUST HAVE** a hardware token to identify yourself online and sign transactions
 - [ ] Check if your work environment has everything you need
 - [ ] Get your `@AKASHA.world` email address
-- [ ] Join the `AKASHA Core Team` channels on Discord
+- [ ] Join the `CORE TEAM` channels on Discord
 - [ ] Join the `AKASHA Core Team` on GitHub
+- [ ] Write a post introducing yourself in our `CORE TEAM` channel on Discord
 - [ ] If you're an engineer, start exploring our GitHub repos
-- [ ] Research about the AKASHA Foundation and our projects
+- [ ] Research about AKASHA and our projects
 - [ ] Test and explore our live products to be able to discuss about them in depth

-### Good to go?
+## Good to go?
 If you need help with any of these points, get in touch with the person who is facilitating your onboarding.

-And after going through all of them, please make a copy of the list, check all the items, and send it by email to the person who facilitated the process.
+After going through all above items, please make a copy of the checklist, check all items, and send the list by email to the person who facilitated the process.

-If you have any feedback about this onboarding process, especially any suggestion to improve the process for future colleagues, add your suggestions to the email as well.
-We will appreciate it!
+If you have any feedback about this onboarding process, especially any suggestion to improve the process for future colleagues, please share your suggestions with us.
+We will appreciate it! :pray: